 If the Supplier engages with any third party that impacts the engagement between the Supplier and the Division or the implementation of directives outlined herein, the Supplier must seek approval from the Ministry, follow its guidance, and inform the third party of their obligations under this document.
 All such engagements must be approved by the Division

-The Division is allowed to perform process and technological control on the Supplier’s side after arranging with it at least a week before performing the review.
+The Division is allowed to perform process and technological control on the Supplier’s side after arranging with it at least 2 weeks before performing the review.
 The Supplier undertakes to cooperate with the representatives of the Division to that end.
 The Supplier will provide the Division the details required for the review: functionaries relevant to information security, details of the Suppliers of critical system and service providers (cloud supplier, Internet service provider, website hosting provider, etc.).
 The Supplier will update the Division on any change in these details.